dappnode/DAppNodeDocs/docs/user/dappnode-cloud/providers/aws/set-up-instance.md

 8.  **Summary:** Finally, review your configuration on the 'Summary' section located on the right and click the "Launch instance" button.
 Once clicked, your instance will be launched.

-(RECORD VIDEO DEMO AND INCLUDE VIDEO CLIPS FOR EVERY STEP / ATTACH VIDEO DEMO OF THE FULL PROCESS)

 ### 6. **Get wireguard credentials** 🔐

 To obtain the Wireguard credentials for your instance, you have two different approaches: